Specicount/Specicount/README.md

 # <a name='the_website'></a> 8.
 The Website

 We currently hosting the website on:
-* A testing server in Matthew's house - This is used for development and where we push live changes immediately.
 * A virtual machine located on campus provided by ANU for student projects - This is used as the production server where the client and auditors can test the functionality of the site.
 We push changes from the development server to this server every time major changes are made.

 You can view and play around with our current prototype at [http://seprojgrp2b.anu.edu.au](http://seprojgrp2b.anu.edu.au).